-In England & Wales, you can leave your estate to anyone you like, whether that is a charity, relatives or friends.
-However, this can result in disappointment, if someone is either excluded from a will or they do not receive as much as they expected from an estate.
+In England & Wales, you can leave your estate to anyone you like, for example, a charity, relatives or friends.
+However, if someone is excluded from a will or they do not receive as much as they had expected from an estate, this may result in a will being challenged or a claim being made against an estate.

 - Have had the ‘testamentary capacity’ (a certain level of mental capacity) required to make a will;

 - Have been free from any undue influence when they made their will